hyosung11/Launch-School/Courses/JS109/questions.md

 ```

 Solution
 The program logs `'hi'` and `'hello'` and demonstrates the difference between pass by value and pass by reference.
-When passed as arguments into functions, objects are mutable; strings and other primitives are not. `foo` as an object is pass by reference, so when it is passed into the function `bar` as parameter `argument1`, it points to the same place in memory as the object `foo`.
+When passed as arguments into functions, objects are mutable; strings and other primitives are not. `foo` as an object is pass by reference, so when it is passed into the function `bar` to the parameter `argument1`, it points to the same place in memory as the object `foo`.
 Therefore, when we reassign the property `a` of the local variable `argument1`, we are mutating the same object that the global variable `foo` points to.
-Thus, when the `console.log(foo.a)` method is called on line x, `'hi'` is logged.
+Thus, when the `console.log(foo.a)` method is called on line 80, `hi` is logged.

 On the other hand, `qux` as a string is pass by value.
-When `qux` is supplied as an argument to `bar`, `argument2` is initialized with a copy of the value of `qux`, and not the actual variable `quz` itself.
-Therefore, reassigning `argument2` will not reassign `qux`, since they are two different copies of the same value, and not the actual same variable.
+When `qux` is supplied as an argument to `bar`, `argument2` is initialized with a copy of the value of `qux`, and not the actual variable `qux` itself.
+Therefore, reassigning `argument2` will not reassign `qux`, since they are two different copies of the same value.
 Thus, line x logs `hello`: the original value of the `qux` variable.

+Launch School
 Also, variable reassignment, such as that on line 10, doesn't mutate the original object even when the object is mutable.
 Thus, line 9 mutates `foo` by assigning its `a` property to a new value (`'hi'`).
 Therefore, the code on line 15 logs `hi`.
 On the other hand, line 10 reassigns the `argument2` variable, but it doesn't mutate the string represented by `qux`.
 Thus, line 16 logs `hello`: the original value of the `qux` variable.

 ## 4. What is output and why?